 Different steps for the creation of the gas market in France

 After different engineering studies realized in partnership with the market actors, the CRE decided in 2014 a solution combining measured investments in the complementary infrastructures and mechanisms to manage the residual congestions observed on the gas transport network.
 The network reinforcement projects, Val de Saône for GRTgaz, and Renforcement Gascogne-Midi for Teréga had therefore been launched.

 The Val de Saône project, inaugurated in October 2018, was particularly ambitious.
 Launched in March 2017, the works have come to the construction of a 190km pipeline of 1,20m diameter, between Etrez (Ain) and Voisines (Haute-Marne); the creation of an connexion station at Etrez and the reinforcement of the existing compression station, and the development of the connexion stations located at Palleau (Saône-et-Loire) and Voisines.
 The Val de Saône corridor will allow to route up an addition of 250 GWh per day of gas from the North to the South of France.

-Thanks to these two projects, the gas transport flow from the North to the South will be increased to up to 42%, allowing a larger availability of the network in winter.
+Thanks to these two projects, the gas transport flow from the North to the South has increased by 42% on average, allowing a larger availability of the network including in winter.